Do you wonder what to put in your LinkedIn headline when unemployed? You’re not alone!

-Your headshot and headline is all that shows up in search results within LinkedIn, so you want it to tell the reader what you do.
-A job title alone doesn’t paint an enticing picture.
-Nor does it differentiate you from the other people on LinkedIn with the same job title.
+However, a job title alone doesn’t paint an enticing picture.
+Nor does it differentiate you from the other people with the same job title listed on LinkedIn.

 Operations Manager.
 Skilled in warehousing, purchasing, P&L, inventory management and logistics